krahets/hello-algo/en/docs/chapter_tree/binary_tree.md

 ### 1. &nbsp; Perfect binary tree

-As shown in Figure 7-4, in a "perfect binary tree," all levels of nodes are fully filled.
+As shown in Figure 7-4, in a <u>perfect binary tree</u>, all levels of nodes are fully filled.
 In a perfect binary tree, the degree of leaf nodes is $0$, and the degree of all other nodes is $2$; if the tree's height is $h$, then the total number of nodes is $2^{h+1} - 1$, showing a standard exponential relationship, reflecting the common phenomenon of cell division in nature.

 !!! tip

-    Please note that in the Chinese community, a perfect binary tree is often referred to as a "full binary tree."
+    Please note that in the Chinese community, a perfect binary tree is often referred to as a <u>full binary tree</u>.

 ![Perfect binary tree](binary_tree.assets/perfect_binary_tree.png){ class="animation-figure" }